 - According to research, up to 70% of patients reported an increase in body weight due to prolonged use of the drug.
-Almost 73% of patients complained of sleep disorders after taking this medication(11).
+Almost 73% of patients complained of sleep disorders (restlessness and insomniaiXA sleep disorder that makes it difficult to fall asleep, stay asleep, or get a sound sleep. ) after taking this medication(9).

 - Other common side effects include a headache, irritability, sleeplessness, nausea, weight gain, and anxiety.
-Serious side effects could be high blood sugar, changes in vision, swelling in the feet or ankles (12).
+Serious side effects could be high blood sugar, changes in vision, swelling in the feet or ankles (10).

 Does Prednisone Cause Withdrawal Symptoms?